petergeorgas/Wordle-API/README.md

 ### Usage

 A live version of this application is currently hosted on Vercel.
-The answer to the the day's Wordle is located at `/`.
-To consume the API, Send a `POST` request to `/api/wordle` with the request body:
+The answer to the the day's Wordle is located [here](https://wordle-api.vercel.app/).
+To consume the API, Send a `POST` request to `https://wordle-api.vercel.app/api/wordle` with the request body:

 ```json
 {